oracle-livelabs/apex/forms-to-apex-adb/6-item-form/6-item-form.md

 In this lab, you:

-- Configure List of Values
-- Define and organize facets for the Faceted Search page to filter data effectively.
-- Define and personalize the Interactive Report views, allowing end-users to interact with and save their report configurations.
+- Configure the form to interact with the S_ITEM table.
-- Create and organize navigation menu entries for Customers and Orders, and assign appropriate parent list entries to make the menu cleaner and more user-friendly.
-- Disable authentication to make the application publicly accessible, suitable for a public-facing application.
+- Implement a dynamic action to automatically set the product price based on the selected product ID.
+- Develop a process to automate the retrieval of the item ID.

 ## Task 1: Create the Items Form